maisonjiang3-wq/GEOL0069_Assignments/README.md

 *Figure 5: Confusion matrix showing the final validation accuracy of 99.62%.*

 ## 4. Summary of Findings
-The integration of feature engineering with Gaussian Mixture Modeling provides a high-precision, automated alternative to manual labeling for Arctic altimetry data.
-Achieving an accuracy of 99.62% underscores the efficacy of using peakiness and backscatter coefficients as primary discriminators.
-This workflow facilitates more accurate retracking and contributes to the refinement of sea ice thickness products in the Arctic region.
+The achieved validation accuracy of 99.62% (Figure 5) quantifies the efficacy of using peakiness and backscatter coefficients as primary morphological discriminators.
+Beyond classification, this automated workflow provides a robust foundation for adaptive waveform retracking, ultimately contributing to the refinement of sea ice thickness retrieval and large-scale cryospheric monitoring in the Arctic region.